How could I pass up the opportunity to visit Europa Point and the Southernmost tip of Gibraltar?

-I have been to many 'most extreme points' on my travels.
-The Northernmost point and the Westernmost point of Africa, Cape Leeuwin in Western Australia, The Southernmost Point of South Korea, and the Southernmost Point of the European Mainland in nearby Tarifa, so how could I pass up the opportunity to visit the Southernmost tip of Gibraltar.
+I have been to many ‘most extreme points’ on my travels.
+The Northernmost point of the African Mainland, Cape Leeuwin in Western Australia, the Southernmost Point of South Korea, and the Southernmost Point of the European Mainland in nearby Tarifa.

 Having rock-packed the Rock of Gibraltar the day before, my legs were still smarting after the day’s effort.